soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 10-08 Membership Associations.* ::

-Smoking may be permitted in not-for-profit membership associations, as defined in § 17-502(ff) of the Act and § 10-01 of these rules, in accordance with the following terms and conditions:
+Smoking may be permitted in not-for-profit membership associations, as defined in § 17-502(ff) of the Act and 24 RCNY § 10-01, in accordance with the following terms and conditions:

 (a) An entity which believes itself to be a not-for-profit membership association shall apply to the Department to register to allow smoking on its premises by its members and their guests.